AimeMalcorps/Brewing-App/README.md

 [ENGLISH VESION]

-This project was realised for a micro-brewery.
+This project was created for a micro-brewery.
 The purpose is to control a brewing tank through a responsive website using Bootstrap.

 In order to run the program you'll need a Raspberry Pi and a DS-18B20 sensor.
-On GPIO-17, a electric relay is plugged-in to command the heating elements.
+On GPIO-17, a electric relay is plugged in to command the heating elements.
 You can change the GPIO or use more of them by editing the 'brewery.py' file.

-To run the Flask serveur simply modify the IP adress at the end of the 'main.py' file.
+To run the Flask server simply modify the IP adress at the end of the 'main.py' file.

-Once on the web site, you can create a new recipie, composed of three brewring cycles.
+Once on the web site, you can create a new recipe, composed of three brewing cycles.
 You'll see the temperature and the timer update through a JavaScript function.

-When a brewing cycle ends, the heating elements will be turn off, giving you the time to process your must (brew).
+When a brewing cycle ends, the heating elements will be turned off, giving you the time to process your brew.

 Happy Brewing !